-Many birders want to feed more birds in their backyard, but cannot add more feeders to the landscape.
-Fortunately, there are still plenty of ways to offer treats to hungry feathered guests without increasing the backyard feeder count.
+Many birders want to feed more birds in their yard, but cannot add more feeders to the landscape.
+Fortunately, there are still plenty of ways to offer treats to hungry feathered guests without increasing the your feeder count.

 Why You Might Not Want More Bird feeders

 Regardless of the reason, it isn't always possible to add new feeders to the yard.
-It is possible, however, to feed more birds, even without more feeders.
+It is possible, however, to feed more birds, even without new or replacement feeders.

 More Food Without More Feeders